Haven’t used a debit card since you were too young and poor to apply for a credit card? The DBS Visa Debit Card just

 If you are a POSB or DBS account holder and are using a plain vanilla ATM or debit card, it wouldn’t hurt to swap it for the DBS Visa Debit Card.

 Are there other cashback cards for contactless payments?

 While DBS Visa Debit Card is one of the most generous debit cards out there when it comes to cashback, there are many credit cards that reward you similarly when you make contactless payments, such as the following:

-DBS Live Fresh Card – Get 5% on Visa PayWave transactions linked with Apple, Samsung or Google Pay.
-The card also gives you 5% cashback on online and visa contactless spend (including online gaming purchases and SimplyGo rides).
-Note, however, that the minimum spending requirement is a higher $600 a month, and there is a $60 a month cash back cap per month.
+DBS Live Fresh Card – Get 5% cashback on online and visa contactless spend (including online gaming purchases and SimplyGo rides).
+Note, however, that the minimum spending requirement is a higher $600 a month, and there is a $20 monthly cap on cashback.